 These are some of the "repeat offenders" I find particularly irksome.

-• Lightning, the atmospheric occurrence, being misspelled lightening
+- Lightning, the atmospheric occurrence, is misspelled lightening.

 I am no grammar queen, but I know some things.
 I know the above things take away from my reading pleasure.
 What about you?
 What are some of your pet peeves in regards to books?